jpmalek/lake_washington_and_sammamish_temps/README.md

 # Overview
 This open-source project produces a service that gathers historical record-high/record-low and real-time lake water temperatures for Lake Washington and Lake Sammamish from King County Washington data sources.

-Current Lake Washington and Lake Sammamish water temperatures are published in JSON format <a href="https://swimming.withelvis.com/WA/lake_temps.json" target="_blank">here</a>.
+Current Lake Washington and Lake Sammamish water temperatures, measured from a depth of 1 meter, are published in JSON format <a href="https://swimming.withelvis.com/WA/lake_temps.json" target="_blank">here</a>.

-Record all-time, and by-month high and low Lake Washington and Lake Sammamish water temperatures are published in JSON format <a href="https://swimming.withelvis.com/WA/lake_wa_highs_and_lows.json" target="_blank">here</a>.
+Record all-time, and by-month high and low Lake Washington and Lake Sammamish water temperatures, measured from a depth of 1 meter, are published in JSON format <a href="https://swimming.withelvis.com/WA/lake_wa_highs_and_lows.json" target="_blank">here</a>.

 # Intro
 When spring hits in Washington state, we start thinking about jumping in the lakes here in Seattle!
 Year over year, I've often considered dropping a network-enabled water temperature gauge into the lake and creating an IOT project to monitor and publish lake water temperature data.
 Finally in 2024 I decided to dig in on this project.